Brooks College of Health Graduate Admission & Degree Requirements

 The UNF MPH Program is nationally accredited by the Council on Education for Public Health (CEPH).
 Graduates are eligible to become Certified in Public Health (CPH) by passing the CPH exam offered by the National Board of Public Health Examiners (NBPHE).
 Graduates are also eligible to become a Certified Health Education Specialist (CHES) by passing the exam offered by the National Commission for Health Education Credentialing (NCHEC).

-The UNF MPH program is hybrid and requires approximately 50% face-to-face instruction and 50% online instruction.
-Students spend approximately 1-2 evenings per week in class.
+The UNF MPH program is hybrid and requires approximately 50% in person instruction and 50% online instruction.
+Students spend approximately 1-2 evenings per week on campus.
 This format makes the Program very accessible to those working full time while still providing meaningful interaction with faculty and peers.
 The full-time program can be completed in 2 years and the part-time in 3 years (fall, spring, and summer terms).

 Admissions Process